Day Trip to Tossa de Mar from Barcelona: Complete Guide

 Go Snorkeling, Kayaking, or Take a Glass Bottom Boat Ride

-If you’re up for a water adventure, Tossa de Mar offers opportunities for snorkeling, kayaking, or even taking a glass bottom boat ride to discover the marine life in the area.
+If you’re up for a water adventure, Tossa de Mar also offers opportunities for snorkeling, kayaking, or even taking a glass bottom boat ride to discover the marine life in the area.

-You can book tours at one of the many water sports companies located on the main beach.
 It’s a great way to get out on the water and experience the crystal clear waters of the Mediterranean Sea.

 Hike the Camí de Ronda Trail